Temple of the Tooth: Architecture

 The brick wall which runs along the moat and the Bogambara lake is known as the water waves wall.
 Holes in this wall are built to light coconut oil lamps.
 The main entrance gate which lies over the moat is called Mahawahalkada.
-At the foot of Mahawahalkada steps, there is a Sandakada pahana (moonstone) which is carved in Kandyan architectural style.
+At the foot of the Mahawahalkada steps, there is a Sandakada pahana (moonstone) which is carved in Kandyan architectural style.
 Mahawahalkada was totally destroyed in a 1998 bomb blast and rebuilt afterwards along with Sandakada pahana other stone carvings.
 Elephants are depicted in stone on either side of the entrance.
 A Makara Torana and two guardian stones are placed on top of the staircase.
 TheHewisi drummers' chamber is situated in front of the main shrine.
-The two storeys of the main shrine are known as "Palle malaya" (lower floor) and "Udu malaya" (upper floor) or "Weda hitina maligawa".
+The two storeys of the main shrine are known as "Palle Malaya" (lower floor) and "Udu Malaya" (upper floor) or "Weda hitina maligawa".
 The doors of the Weda Hitana Maligawa are Ivory carvings.
 The actual chamber in which the tooth relic is kept is known as the "Handun kunama".

 The golden canopy over the main shrine and the golden fence which encircles the temple complex, was built in 1987 by then Prime Minister, Ranasinghe Premadasa.
-The tooth relic is encased in seven golden caskets which are engraved with precious gemstones.
+The tooth relic is encased in seven golden caskets which are inlaid with precious gemstones.
 The casket represent a stupa; the procession casket which is used during the Kandy Esala Perahera is also displayed in the same chamber.

 Associated buildings and structures

 Royal Palace

 The royal palace is situated to the north of the temple.
 John Pybus, who was on an embassy in 1762, gives a detailed description of the royal palace.
 Vikramabahu III of Gampola (r.
-1356-1374) and Sena Sammatha Wickramabahu of Kandy (r.
-1469-1511) built royal palaces on this site.
+1356–1374) and Sena Sammatha Wickramabahu of Kandy (r.
+1469–1511) built royal palaces on this site.
 Vimaladharmasuriya I of Kandy undertook various decorations to the palace.
 The Dutch orientalist Philippus Baldaeus visited the palace with General Gerard Pietersz Hulft in 1656.
 The royal residence was known as "Maha Wasala" in Sinhalese starting in the Polonnaruwa period.
 The royal palace is also known as "Maligawa" (Palace).
 There were three Wahalkadas and an 8 ft high wall used as main entrances.
 The section of the palace facing the Natha Devale is said to be the oldest.
 During the beginning of the British period, it was used by the government agent Sir John D'Oyly, 1st Baronet, of Kandy.
 Successors of D'Oyly have continued to use it as their official residence.
 Today it is preserved as an archaeological museum.
 Ulpen Ge and Queens Palace are the associated buildings of the palace.